Eliolocin/UWU-Benchmarks/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 UWU-Benchmarks is a comprehensive evaluation framework designed to assess the roleplay performance of Large Language Models (LLMs).
-The tool evaluates how well LLMs can maintain character consistency, writing style, and creative storytelling in interactive roleplay scenarios.
+The tool evaluates how well LLMs can maintain character consistency, writing style, and creative storytelling in interactive roleplay scenarios with original characters that are not seen in training data (unlike Harry Potter, or Piglet), referred to as User-Written Unknown (UWU) Characters.

 ![UWU Characters](img/uwu_characters.png)
 <div align="center">